 For sure the participation in the rebellion is itself a dissolving process.
 The previously important social ties and institutions that define the capitalist social relations are questioned in the process of revolt.
 Revolt entails the self-transformation of each person into a struggling proletarian, it entails a sudden and violent proletarianization of every social category, since the everyday life of rebellion is merely action, solidarity, direct relations (even personal conflicts tend to be unmediated) and confrontations with the forces of repression.
-If this observation is important for answering once and for all the state propaganda that speaks of a purely "political movement", at the level of analysis it is important to see the differences between the practices of the rebels.
-It is important to reconstitute dialectically the fragmented reality of these revolts to understand what is both its power and its limit, that is, how they define and how they are defined by this transitional phase of the crisis.
+If this obsercenters of accumulation.
+It is also a significant component of all regional wars from 1980 onwards.
+But today this process is on the rise, especially regarding privatization of fixed capital assets which until now belong to the state or whose major stockholder is the State.
+The attempt to valorise fqc includes the passage of several productive capitals under the absolute control of the financial circuit; this is the current form of the centralization of capital.